badzapcat/jmoghadam.github.io/README.md

 # jmoghadam.github.io

-This is website is purely a technical experiment at the moment, since I know absolutely nothing about creating a website.
-As such, anything here should be taken as meaningless for the time being.
-Maybe one day it will become something cool.
+A personal website that is more of a technical experiment than anything, since I know absolutely nothing about web development.